 FAQ for AOs - CHEOPS Guest Observers Programme

-Below is a collection of Frequently Asked Questions (FAQ), with answers, relating to the preparation and submission of proposals for the CHEOPS Guest Observer (GO) Programmes' Anouncements of Opportunity (AOs).
-The page will be continuosly updated thorughout current and future AO Calls.
+This webpages shows a collection of Frequently Asked Questions (FAQ) and answers relating to the preparation and submission of Anouncements of Opportunity (AO) proposals for the CHEOPS Guest Observer (GO) Programme.
+The page will be continuosly updated throughout current and future AO Calls.

 You will need to register for the Guest Observers Programme to (a) download the scheduling feasibility checker and (b) submit your GO proposals.
 The latter is required to make a detailed assessment of the visibility of your targets with CHEOPS.
 Instructions on how to register can be found here.